 Some people prefer face-to-face on-site sessions and that’s fine for local clients.

-Unless interstate or international clients are prepared to pay your travel and accommodation costs, online is definitely the best choice.
+Unless interstate or international clients are prepared to pay your travel and accommodation costs, online video chat is definitely the best choice.

 Where Not to Hold a Discovery Session